 I am a sucker for watching animal videos on youtube and the dodo.
-This stuff can get me in the best of moods so quickly and it can get me crying within seconds.
+This stuff can get me in the best of moods so quickly and get me crying within seconds.

-Now, I am a grown man and I may even look tough on the outside…
+Now, I am a grown man and may even look tough on the outside…

 What are ghost nets?

-This creates a huge problem since the modern fishing net isn’t made from natural fibres anymore, but from nylon.
+This creates a massive problem since the modern fishing net isn’t made from natural fibers anymore but from nylon.

-Nylon can not biodegrade and therefore stays in our oceans for hundreds if not thousands of years. (it eventually turns into microplastic)
+Nylon can not biodegrade and stays in our oceans for hundreds if not thousands of years. (it eventually turns into microplastic.)

-Once these nets are dumped in the ocean, we call them ghost nets and they continue to kill marine life.
+Once these nets are dumped into the sea, we call them ghost nets, and they continue to kill marine life.

 Get it Ghost Net?

 Ghost nets have the properties to be very sturdy and buoyant.
-Many of these nets continue to travel via the currents of the ocean or float at the surface for years and decades to come.
+Many of these nets continue to travel via the ocean’s currents or float at the surface for years and decades.
 Even though there are areas where fishing with nets is not allowed, scientists find ghost nets in those regions.

-And to top it up they also impact the beauty of shorelines, resulting in expensive cleanups and financial loss for the tourism and diving industry.
+To top it up, they also impact shorelines’ beauty, resulting in expensive cleanups and financial loss for the tourism and diving industry.

 Ghost nets are fishing nets that have been left or lost in the ocean by fishermen.
 These nets, often nearly invisible in the dim light, can be left tangled on a rocky reef or drifting in the open sea.
 They can entangle fish, dolphins, sea turtles, sharks, dugongs, crocodiles, seabirds, crabs, and other creatures, including the occasional human diver.
 Acting as designed, the nets restrict movement, causing starvation, laceration and infection, and suffocation in those that need to return to the surface to breathe. – wikipedia